-OLCV was formed to execute on Occidental's vision to reduce global emissions and provide a more sustainable future through the development of low-carbon energy and products.
-OLCV capitalizes on Occidental's extensive experience in utilizing CO2 in its development of CCUS projects and providing services to third parties to facilitate the implementation of their CCUS projects.
+OLCV was formed to capitalize on Occidental's extensive experience in utilizing CO2 in its development of CCUS projects and providing services to third parties to facilitate the implementation of their CCUS projects.
 Moreover, OLCV is fostering emerging technologies, including DAC and low-carbon power sources, and other business models with the potential to position Occidental as a leader in the production of low-carbon energy and products.